codeoverflow-org/nodecg-io-docs/docs/samples/elgato-light.md

     After entering it, click save.

-    _Note:_ If you don't see monaco on the right, try reloading the page.

-6. Set the created elgato-light service instance to the service dependency of the elgato-light sample bundle.
+3. Set the sample's (`elgato-light`) dependency to be the newly created service instance (of type `elgato-light`).

-    Select the elgato-light example bundle and the elgato-light service in the left bottom menu and then select the service instance that should be used by the elgato-light example bundle (in this case the name of the previously created elagto-light instance).

-7. Check the nodecg logs
+4. Check the NodeCG logs:

-    Your lights should blink for three seconds and you should see the current brightness in the nodecg logs.
+    Your lights should blink for three seconds and you should see the current brightness in the NodeCG logs.